-Charles F. Kenny is the Co-Managing Partner of Peckar & Abramson’s New Jersey office.
+Charles F. Kenny is a partner in Peckar & Abramson’s New Jersey office and serves on the firm's Executive Committee.
 His background is in construction contracts and legislation affecting the construction industry.
 He is the editor of the Peckar & Abramson Newsletter, a publication that is an invaluable source of reference for the construction industry.

 “At Peckar & Abramson, we understand that by protecting our clients’ contractual interests up front, we protect their profits.”

-Mr. Kenny serves as counsel to the Associated Construction Contractors of New Jersey and is an adjunct professor in the Department of Engineering Technology at the New Jersey Institute of Technology.
+Charles serves as counsel to the Associated Construction Contractors of New Jersey and is an adjunct professor in the Department of Engineering Technology at the New Jersey Institute of Technology.
 He has published articles on the New Jersey Construction Lien Law and other construction issues, and is the author of the chapter entitled “Construction and Development” in Commercial Real Estate Transactions in New Jersey, published by the New Jersey Institute for Continuing Legal Education.
-Mr. Kenny is frequently a featured speaker and lecturer for that organization, as well as for the Associated Construction Contractors.
+Charles is frequently a featured speaker and lecturer for that organization, as well as for the Associated Construction Contractors.

 Significant published decisions include: Siemens Westinghouse Power Corporation vs. Dick Corporation, 293 F. Supp 2d 336 (S.D.N.Y.
 2003); Craft vs. Stevenson Lumber Yard, Inc., 179 N. J. 56 (2004); Labov Mechanical Inc. vs. East Coast Power, L.L.C., 377 N. J. Super 240 (App.
 Div.
 2005); Williams Scotsman, Inc. vs. The Garfield Board of Education, 379 NJ Super 51 (App.
 Div.
 2005); Benmore Construction Group vs. Herod Rutherford Developers, LLC, 2009 N.J.
 Super.
 Unpub.
 LEXIS 2874 (App.
 Div.
 2009); L&H Construction Company, Inc. vs. Circle Redmont, Inc., 55 So.
 3rd 630 (Florida 5th DCA 2011); Brockwell & Carrington Contractors, Inc. vs. Dobco, Inc., 2013 WL 6800074 (N.J.
 App.
 Div.
 2013).